501

 SMTP Error 501: Syntax Error in Parameters or Arguments

-Hard Bounce High Severity Protocol RFC 5321
+Permanent failure High severity Protocol RFC 5321

+SMTP Error 501 means “Syntax Error in Parameters or Arguments.”
 The SMTP command was recognized but contained invalid parameters.
 Common causes include malformed email addresses in MAIL FROM or RCPT TO commands, invalid characters, or improperly formatted command arguments.

 SMTP code 501 indicates the receiving server recognized the command but found a syntax error in its parameters or arguments.
 This most commonly occurs with the MAIL FROM or RCPT TO commands when the email address is malformed, contains invalid characters, or is not properly formatted with angle brackets.